ameliagmz/Paradigms_PRA2/README.md

 ```

 #### Outputs:
-Both scripts utilize utils.py to generate and display plots showing training convergence and evaluation returns.
+Both scripts utilize `utils.py` to generate and display plots showing training convergence and evaluation returns.

 ## 🍎 Task 2: Level-Based Foraging (LBF)
 This task tests the agents in a gridworld environment where they must coordinate to collect food.
-The implementation uses a specific tabular approach adapted for the larger LBF state space, with modifications to handle partial observability.
+The implementation uses the same IQL and CQL definitions, with modifications to handle the LBF data format.

 #### Running the Experiment
-The file lbf.py is self-contained.
+The file `lbf.py` is self-contained.
 It includes:
 - The modified IQL and CQL class definitions for gridworlds.
 - The main training loop.
 - Visualization and video recording logic.